Michealdgreat/MWeatherApp/README.md

 # MWeatherApp

 MWeatherApp is a cross-platform weather application built with [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui), Utilizing the MVVM architectural pattern.
-The app provides real-time weather information using the [AccuWeather API](https://developer.accuweather.com/) and integrates AI services to offer detailed insights about cities.
+This app provides real-time weather information using the [AccuWeather API](https://developer.accuweather.com/) and integrates AI services to offer detailed insights about cities.
 Sensitive data such as API keys are securely stored using Keychain (iOS) and Secure Storage (Android and Windows).

 ## Table of Contents